tanaikech/BatchRequest/README.md

     },
   ],
   accessToken: "###", // If you want to use the specific access token, please use this.
+  // exportDataAsBlob: true, // When this option is used, the returned value from the batch request can be retrieved as Blob.
 };
 var result = BatchRequest.EDo(requests); // Using this library
 Logger.log(result);